francesjgonzales/proj3/README.md

 ### Wireframes

-Desktop wireframes found [here](https://www.figma.com/proto/cnpk9XUHqG4NUYYtuwLCJz/proj3-sat?node-id=28%3A353&viewport=759%2C1725%2C0.4398890733718872&scaling=contain) is created to perform in the teacher user's view, student's and parent's view.
+Desktop wireframes found [here](https://www.figma.com/proto/cnpk9XUHqG4NUYYtuwLCJz/proj3-sat?node-id=25%3A55&viewport=-46%2C1453%2C0.3348211646080017&scaling=contain) is created to perform in the teacher user's view, student's and parent's view.

-Part of designing the wireframe is to create a prototype where live buttons are available to see if the database relationship is in sync.
+The link also served as an interactive prototype to test if the database relationship is working.

 ## Features